 Hmmm, so according to this, I have a higher proportion of slow-twitch fibres that are good for marathon running.
-That’s handy isn’t it considering it’s 100 days to the Dumbo Double Dare, however, I do seem to have missed out on whatever genetic gifts allow you to run said half marathons in less than 2 hours.
-In fact my fastest ever ever time for a half was 2.06 – I was thrilled.
+However, I do seem to have missed out on whatever genetic gifts allow you to run said half marathons in less than 2 hours.
+In fact my fastest ever, ever time for a half was 2.06 – I was thrilled.
 Then the winner of the men’s marathon, which started at the same time as the half crossed the finish line and threw up by my trainers!
-Thanks, you’ve just proved my time was actually hopeless – and I also need to wash my shoes!
+Thanks, you’ve just proved my time was actually hopeless – and I also now need to wash my shoes!

 How to Train Your Muscle Fibres